barbarer/py4e-int/_sources/functions/funcWithListsAndLoops.rst

 .. activecode:: flal_ac_list_methods
     :caption: List methods

     Run this code to see what it prints.
+You can also step through the code usign the "Show CodeLens" button.
     ~~~~
     # function definition
     def list_methods(alist):